-- Place patient in position of comfort. - Assess and treat for shock, if indicated.
+• Assess and treat for shock, if indicated.

-- Establish IV/IO access. - Lactated Ringer's per Shock: Hypoperfusion protocol - If the patient is bradycardic, refer to Bradycardia protocol. - Calcium chloride 0.5-1 gram SLOW IVP over 3-5 minutes.
-Maximum dose 1 gram or 10 mL. - Sodium bicarbonate 50 mEq IV over 5 minutes - Crush syndrome or patients with functional kidneys by history Sodium bicarbonate 50 mEq SLOW IV over 5 minutes and then initiate drip of sodium bicarbonate 100 mEq in 1,000 mL to run over 30-60 minutes
+• Establish IV/IO access.

+- Lactated Ringer's per Shock: Hypoperfusion protocol - If the patient is bradycardic, refer to Bradycardia protocol. - Calcium chloride 0.5-1 gram SLOW IVP over 3-5 minutes.
+Maximum dose 1 gram or 10 mL. - Sodium bicarbonate 50 mEg IV over 5 minutes - Crush syndrome or patients with functional kidneys by history - Sodium bicarbonate 50 mEq SLOW IV over 5 minutes and then initiate drip of sodium bicarbonate 100 mEq in 1,000 mL to run over 30-60 minutes